FuelLabs/fuel-indexer/docs/src/indexing-custom-types/index.md

 }
 ```

+> Note how the types used here, match the types used in our Sway smart contract.
+For a detailed mapping of these types, please see the [Storing Records](./../storing-records/index.md) section.

-## Manifest
+## 3. Manifest

+So far we've covered how to (1) write your Sway smart contract and generate its JSON ABI, and (2) create types in your GraphQL schema that align with your Sway types.

+Next, we'll cover how to write the manifest file for your indexer.

-Before writing the handler code for the types, we need to make sure that our indexer manifest contains the necessary information to allow for the compiler to parse our contract types.
+Before writing any of the handler code for your indexer, we need to make sure that our indexer manifest contains the necessary information to allow for the compiler to parse our contract types.

 Specifically, we should ensure that the `contract_abi` and `graphql_schema` fields point to the correct locations, respectively.

 ```yaml
 # A namespace is a logical grouping of declared names.
 Think of the namespace